PSHE & RSE

 - Sexual health is taught as an element of health education but also within the context of healthy relationships (See Knayton’s SRE policy, in line with the Department for Education’s statutory guidance).

-Children at Knayton use the skills and values learnt through our PHSCE curriculum in real life contexts.
+Children at Knayton use the skills and values learnt through our PHSE curriculum in real life contexts.
 For example, integrating with children from different backgrounds at our annual Happy Fest, making friends with our Kenyan Pen Pals and promoting our Christian Values in our local community and the wider-world through our active participation in fundraising.

 - Are open, sensitive and reflective individuals who respond and manage issues in their own lives